Request a Demo Contact Us

 VDPs may be best described as the internet’s “neighborhood watch.”
 Neighborhood watches, of course, rely on volunteers to monitor their communities for suspicious activity and to report incidents to the police when warranted.
 In other words, “if you see something, say something” applies equally to a VDP.

 Like neighborhood watches, VDPs encourage anyone on the internet to be vigilant for the benefit of all.
-Specifically, they offer a framework for publicly reporting vulnerabilities discovered outside typical testing cycles.
+Specifically, they offer a framework for publicly disclosing vulnerabilities discovered outside typical testing cycles.
 As VDPs usually cover all publicly accessible internet-facing assets, anyone with an internet connection can participate in the surfacing of vulnerabilities.
 87% of organizations report receiving at least one P1 vulnerability through their VDPs.

 The adoption of a VDP is an acknowledgment that the organization understands the inevitability of vulnerabilities and is committed to security transparency.
 It’s worth noting that VDPs are different from bug bounty programs and penetration testing, which provide monetary incentives for discovering critical, in-scope vulnerabilities.
 Only 15% of hackers expect a bounty in return for submitting a vulnerability report via a VDP.
 We’ll cover more of this later in the guide.